-Safe handling

-- Avoid all personal contact, including inhalation. - Wear protective clothing when risk of exposure occurs. - ▶ Use in a well-ventilated area.
+Safe handling Avoid all personal contact, including inhalation.
+Wear protective clothing when risk of exposure occurs.
+Use in a well-ventilated area. --------------- ---

-Chemwatch: 9-241156 Page 4 of 10

-▶ WARNING: To avoid violent reaction.
-ALWAYS add material to water and NEVER water to material.

-- Avoid smoking, naked lights or ignition sources. - Avoid contact with incompatible materials. - When handling, DO NOT eat, drink or smoke. - Keep containers securely sealed when not in use. - Avoid physical damage to containers. - Always wash hands with soap and water after handling. - Work clothes should be laundered separately.
-Launder contaminated clothing before re-use. - Use good occupational work practice. - ▶ Observe manufacturer's storage and handling recommendations contained within this SDS. - Atmosphere should be regularly checked against established exposure standards to ensure safe working conditions are maintained.
+WARNING: To avoid violent reaction, ALWAYS add material to water and NEVER water to material.
+Avoid smoking, naked lights or ignition sources.
+Avoid contact with incompatible materials.
+When handling, DO NOT eat, drink or smoke.
+Keep containers securely sealed when not in use.
+Avoid physical damage to containers.
+Always wash hands with soap and water after handling.
+Work clothes should be laundered separately.
+Launder contaminated clothing before re-use.
+Use good occupational work practice.
+Observe manufacturer's storage and handling recommendations contained within this SDS.
+Atmosphere should be regularly checked against established exposure standards to ensure safe working conditions are maintained.
+Other information Store in original containers.
+Keep containers securely sealed.
+Store in a cool, dry, well-ventilated area.
+Store away from incompatible materials and foodstuff containers.
+Protect containers against physical damage and check regularly for leaks.
+Observe manufacturer's storage and handling recommendations contained within this SDS.
+Conditions for safe storage ge, including any incompatibilities Suitable container DO NOT use aluminium or galvanised containers Check regularly for spills and leaks Lined metal can, lined metal pail/ can.
+Plastic pail.
+Polyliner drum.
+Packing as recommended by manufacturer.
+Check all containers are clearly labelled and free from leaks.
+For low viscosity materials Drums and jerricans must be of the non-removable head type.
+Where a can is to be used as an inner package, the can must have a screwed enclosure.

-Other information

-Suitable container

-- Store in original containers. - Keep containers securely sealed. - Store in a cool, dry, well-ventilated area. - Store away from incompatible materials and foodstuff containers. - Protect containers against physical damage and check regularly for leaks. - ▶ Observe manufacturer's storage and handling recommendations contained within this SDS.

-Conditions for safe storage, including any incompatibilities

-- ► DO NOT use aluminium or galvanised containers

-- ► Check regularly for spills and leaks

-- ► Lined metal can, lined metal pail/ can.

-- Plastic pail.

-- ▶ Polyliner drum.

-- Packing as recommended by manufacturer.

-- ▶ Check all containers are clearly labelled and free from leaks.

-For low viscosity materials

-- Drums and ierricans must be of the non-removable head type. - ▶ Where a can is to be used as an inner package, the can must have a screwed enclosure.

 For materials with a viscosity of at least 2680 cSt.
 (23 deg.
-C) and solids (between 15 C deg. and 40 deg C.):

-- Removable head packaging;

-- ▶ Cans with friction closures and

-- low pressure tubes and cartridges

-may be used.
+C) and solids (between 15 C deg. and 40 deg C.): Removable head packaging; Cans with friction closures and low pressure tubes and cartridges may be used.
 Where combination packages are used, and the inner packages are of glass, porcelain or stoneware, there must be sufficient inert cushioning material in contact with inner and outer packages unless the outer packaging is a close fitting moulded plastic box and the substances are not incompatible with the plastic.

-Storage incompatibility

-- ▶ Inorganic acids are generally soluble in water with the release of hydrogen ions.
-The resulting solutions have pH's of less than 7.0. - ▶ Inorganic acids neutralise chemical bases (for example: amines and inorganic hydroxides) to form salts neutralisation can generate dangerously large amounts of heat in small spaces. - The dissolution of inorganic acids in water or the dilution of their concentrated solutions with additional water may generate significant heat. - ► The addition of water to inorganic acids often generates sufficient heat in the small region of mixing to cause some of the water to boil explosively.
-The resulting "bumping" can spatter the acid. - Inorganic acids react with active metals, including such structural metals as aluminum and iron, to release hydrogen, a flammable gas. - Inorganic acids can initiate the polymerisation of certain classes of organic compounds. - Inorganic acids react with cyanide compounds to release gaseous hydrogen cyanide. - Inorganic acids generate flammable and/or toxic gases in contact with dithiocarbamates, isocyanates, mercaptans, nitrides, nitrides, and strong reducing agents.
-Additional gas-generating reactions occur with sulfites, nitrites, thiosulfates (to give H2S and SO3), dithionites (SO2), and even carbonates. - Acids often catalyse (increase the rate of) chemical reactions.
+Storage incompatibility Inorganic acids are generally soluble in water with the release of hydrogen ions.
+The resulting solutions have pH's of less than 7.0.
+Inorganic acids neutralise chemical bases (for example: amines and inorganic hydroxides) to form salts - neutralisation can generate dangerously large amounts of heat in small spaces.
+The dissolution of inorganic acids in water or the dilution of their concentrated solutions with additional water may generate significant heat.
+The dissolution of water to inorganic acids often generates sufficient heat in the small region of mixing to cause some of the water to boil explosively.
+The resulting "bumping" can spatter the acid.
+Inorganic acids react with active metals, including such structural metals as aluminum and iron, to release hydrogen, a flammable gas.
+Inorganic acids react with cyanide compounds to release gaseous hydrogen cyanide.
+Inorganic acids generate flammable and/or toxic gases in contact with dithiocarbarnates, isocyanates, mercaptans, nitrides, nitriles, sulfides, and strong reducing agents.
+Additional gas-generating reactions occur with sulfites, nitrites, thiosulfates (to give H2S and SO3), dithionites (SO2), and even carbonates.